tolitius/stater/smsio/README.md

 ## Swapping SMS sender for testing

-The reason for this example is to show how to test by swapping states with their mocks / stubs.
+The reason for this example is to show how to test by swapping components with their mocks / stubs.

 Every app is different, and states to swap will also be different.
 We are going to replace a [send-sms state](https://github.com/tolitius/stater/blob/master/smsio/src/app/sms.clj#L12) that is defined in the app as: